Carsmaniac/paintjob-packer/README.md

 Please note: I have no idea how GitHub works and I'm mostly making this to play around :)

+## This project is on hold for now
+A major rewrite is in order, so for now development has stopped.
+See the latest commit for details.
+This message will be removed once the future of Paintjob Packer has been determined, and development begins again.

 ## Functions (wishlist)

 * Generate trucksim mods